-How is the demand for English teachers in Brazil nowadays?
+What is the demand for English teachers like in Brazil nowadays?

 Nowadays, there is a great demand for English teachers in bilingual programs.
 This is because schools are choosing to be bilingual so they can increase their number of students.
 And this has been great because most schools pay a good salary – and we deserve it.

 What do you like about teaching in Brazil?

 I like how Brazilians are passionate about English and how much effort they put into learning it.
 English is not an easy language to learn.
 Although its grammar is easier than Portuguese, English phonology is complicated for Portuguese speakers.